Dark Sheep

 Developer: Daisy Games | Publisher: Daisy Games | Release Date: 2021 | Genre: Casual / Puzzle / Indie | Website: N/A | Purchase: Steam

-There have been many variations of Sokoban since its release in 1982.
-However, we don’t know about a whole lot that has combined its gameplay with horror elements.
-Dark Sheep by Daisy Games is not just a block-pushing puzzle game in the vein of Sokoban, but also a love letter to Commodore 64 gaming.
+Since its release in 1982, Sokoban has been reinterpreted many times.
+However, few have combined its gameplay with horror elements.
+Dark Sheep by Daisy Games is not just a block-pushing puzzle game in the vein of Sokoban but also a love letter to Commodore 64 gaming.

 As the newest member of an unholy cult, players are tasked with kidnapping sheep destined as sacrifices to the Dark Lord.
-These sheep have to be carefully herded across patches of grass in true Sokoban style, but the twist is that the sheep also eats the grass it passes.
+These sheep have to be carefully herded across patches of grass in true Sokoban style, but the twist is that the sheep also eat the grass they pass.
 This means that two sheep cannot take the same path, which allows for more devious puzzles.

 Dark Sheep is split into four chapters, with ten levels each, and these become progressively more challenging as well as more disturbing.
 Initially, you are simply herding around fluffy white sheep, but they are soon joined by the darker brethren that can only eat their own type of grass.
 Then, before you know it, your character is involved in murder and evil rituals involving pentagrams and Ovis aries.

 Since the game uses an art style that mimics early Commodore 64 games, the horror elements aren’t exactly scary.
-However, the basic sprites and limited color palette actually manage to make the whole experience pretty creepy.
+However, the basic sprites and limited color palette actually make the whole experience pretty creepy.
 Dark Sheep doesn’t have a lot of visual elements, but players can enable features such as particle effects and a rather nifty CRT mode.
-It is also possible to choose which of the HUD elements, such as the move counter, level number, and more, you want visible on your screen.
-Players who fondly remember the Commodore 64 will find the visuals very nostalgic, but it might be a bit of an acquired taste for modern gamers.
-Personally, we liked the art style but stopped noticing how basic it was as soon as we got sucked into the puzzles.
+It is also possible to choose which of the HUD elements you want visible on your screen, such as the move counter, level number, and more.
+Players who fondly remember the Commodore 64 will find the visuals very nostalgic, but it may be an acquired taste for modern gamers.
+We liked the art style but stopped noticing how basic it was as soon as we got sucked into the puzzles.
 Dark Sheep runs on the Godot Engine, and we didn’t experience any technical issues while playing.

-Helping with the foreboding feel of the game is the soundtrack, made using a real, modified Nintendo Game Boy from 1989.
+The soundtrack, made using a real, modified Nintendo Game Boy from 1989, helps create the game’s foreboding feel.

 The soundtrack is excellent, but it’s a pity that there is only one music track for each of the four chapters in the game.
-We really enjoyed the music, but some players might find that it begins to grate on the ears if they are stuck on a level for too long.
+We really enjoyed the music, but some players might find it grates on the ears if they are stuck on a level for too long.
 For added authenticity, the sound effects of Dark Sheep were also made using SID chip emulation, which is a neat touch.
-Players can adjust the music and sound volume independently as well as the master volume.
+Players can adjust the music and sound volume independently, as well as the master volume.

 Anyone who has played Sokoban or one of its many imitators over the years should feel immediately at home with Dark Sheep.
 It is played using only the four arrow keys to move your character up, down, left, or right.
-Players can also use a mouse, but it’s completely optional as the game also has keyboard hotkeys for all of its functions, such as restarting a level or accessing the menus.
-There is also an “Undo” button, but it only cancels your last move, so players cannot abuse this feature to complete levels through trial and error.
-It is possible to skip a level if you are well and truly stuck, but you cannot skip two levels in a row.
+Players can also use a mouse, but it’s completely optional as the game has keyboard hotkeys for all its functions, such as restarting a level or accessing the menus.
+There is also an “Undo” button, which was changed from single-use to unlimited after release to make the game less punishing.
+It is possible to skip a level if you are well and truly stuck, and an update changed this from being unable to skip two levels in a row to unlimited skips.
 The 40 levels on offer go by very quickly once you get hooked on the game, so we recommend that players keep trying to complete a tricky level instead of taking the easy way out.
-However, players can also select levels from the main menu after unlocking them.
+However, after unlocking them, players can also select levels from the main menu.
 The only thing absent is some type of level editor, which would have been great for increasing the game’s longevity.
-Strangely, there are four in-game achievements tied to completing each chapter, but these are not Steam Achievements.
+The developer added Steam Achievements to the game as part of one of the updates.

 Dark Sheep keeps track of how many moves players use to complete each level, and there is also a par number to aim for if you want an extra challenge.
-We also liked the inclusion of a scoreboard to keep track of your best attempts on each chapter.
-The sheep in the game can only be pushed, not pulled, and if you manage to maneuver them into a dead end, there’s no choice other than to retry.
-This means that each move should be evaluated very carefully as the last thing you want is to start over when you are almost done with a level.
-Dark Sheep is a single screen game, but most of the later levels have multiple sections that have to be completed in a specific order.
+We also liked the inclusion of a scoreboard to keep track of your best attempts in each chapter.
+The sheep in the game can only be pushed, not pulled, but if you manage to maneuver them into a dead end, you can use the undo feature to rectify your mistake.
+This makes the game more accessible as before the update if you already use your single undo you would have no choice, but to restart the level if you messed up.
+Dark Sheep is a single-screen game, but most later levels have multiple sections that must be completed in a specific order.
 The new obstacles and mechanics introduced in each chapter prevent the game from becoming dull, and some of the later levels really tested our skills.
-Overall, though, Dark Sheep is not that difficult and should only take about two to four hours to complete depending on your skill level.
-This really isn’t bad considering the low asking price for the game.
+Overall, Dark Sheep is not that difficult and should only take about two to four hours to complete, depending on your skill level.
+This isn’t bad, considering the low asking price for the game.

 System Requirements